arnaudrenaud/compeng-articles-cheatsheets-courses/articles/ways-to-improve-beginners/README.md

 ## Solve only one problem at a time

-If you try to simultaneously fix a bug, implement a new feature and refactor code, chances are you will waste time by breaking your code and mix unrelated changes in a single commit, which will make code review harder.
+If you try to simultaneously fix a bug, implement a new feature and refactor code, chances are you will waste time by breaking your code or mix unrelated changes in a single commit, which will make code review harder.

 If you feel the need for a refactor or a bug fix in the middle of an unrelated feature, refrain from doing it.
-Save it for later, preferably by opening a dedicated ticket (you can automate it with GitHub actions that will create an issue from any "TODO" mention in your code, for example [TODO to Issue](https://github.com/marketplace/actions/todo-to-issue)).
+Save it for later, preferably by opening a dedicated ticket (you can automate it with a GitHub action that will create an issue from any "TODO" mention in your code, for example [TODO to Issue](https://github.com/marketplace/actions/todo-to-issue)).

 ## Split tasks and commits

 When you receive a ticket for a new feature, work on it before you start implementing it.
 Add a checklist of subtasks and cases to handle, and implement them one after the other.
+You can also use this detailed case-by-case specification to write automated tests.
 This will help you keep going when the task at hand is overwhelming.
-You can also use this detailed case-by-case specification to write automated tests.

 The same discipline goes for commits for large features: help the code reviewer by splitting your work into commits with a clear title.